John McGrath (footballer, born 1938): Newcastle United

 In February 1961, McGrath found himself the subject of a bid by Newcastle United, and he left for St James' Park for a £24,000 fee.
 The "Magpies" suffered relegation out of the First Division in 1960–61 under Charlie Mitten, conceding 109 goals.
-However, because of his no nonsense attitude and uncompromising style as a defender, McGrath soon became a real favourite with the "Toon Army" after new manager Joe Harvey "got him more aggressive".
-A disappointing eleventh-place finish in the Second Division followed in 1961–62, and Joe Harvey took over from Norman Smith in the management hotseat.
-Seventh and eighth-place finishes followed in 1962–63 and 1963–64, before McGrath was an ever-present as United were crowned champions of the Second Division in 1964–65, a single point ahead of second placed Northampton Town.
+However, because of his no-nonsense attitude and uncompromising style as a defender, McGrath soon became a real favourite with the "Toon Army" after new manager Joe Harvey "got him more aggressive".
+A disappointing eleventh-place finish in the Second Division followed in 1961–62, and Joe Harvey took over from Norman Smith in the management hot seat.
+Seventh and eighth-place finishes followed in 1962–63 and 1963–64, before McGrath was an ever-present as United were crowned champions of the Second Division in 1964–65, a single point ahead of second-placed Northampton Town.
 They settled into the top-flight with a 15th-place finish in 1965–66, though they only avoided relegation by one place and four points in 1966–67.
 They then rallied to a tenth-place finish in 1967–68.
-However he lost his place in the first-team to John McNamee and a young Bobby Moncur, with Graham Winstanley proving an able deputy.
+However, he lost his place in the first team to John McNamee and a young Bobby Moncur, with Graham Winstanley proving an able deputy.
 Overall, McGrath played 179 league and cup games for the Geordies, scoring two goals, before making the long trip to Southampton in February 1968 for £30,000.

 Southampton

-Under Ted Bates's stewardship, the "Saints" finished seventh in the top-flight in 1968–69.
+Under Ted Bates's stewardship, the "Saints" finished seventh in the top flight in 1968–69.
 They dropped to 19th in 1969–70, two places and three points ahead of relegated Sunderland.
 During a match against Liverpool in September 1970, McGrath collided with Alun Evans in mid-air and was accused by manager Bill Shankly of playing "alehouse football".
 They then shot up to seventh in 1970–71, qualifying for UEFA Cup football.
 Southampton then dropped again to 19th in 1971–72, two places and six points above relegated Nottingham Forest.
 They rose to 13th in 1972–73, but occupied the newly created 20th place relegation place in 1973–74, one point behind the safety of Birmingham City.
 He lost his first-team place to Paul Bennett.
-In December 1973, joined Brighton & Hove Albion on loan, after manager Pat Saward struggled to find a reliable centre-back partner for Norman Gall following an injury to Ian Goodwin.
+In December 1973, he joined Brighton & Hove Albion on loan, after manager Pat Saward struggled to find a reliable centre-back partner for Norman Gall following an injury to Ian Goodwin.
 He played three games for the "Seagulls", all of which ended in defeat, with a total of eight goals conceded.
 McGrath remained somewhat of a cult hero with The Dell faithful during what was a difficult time for the club, as he also made his mark as a very shrewd coach.
 He played a total of 195 games for Southampton in all competitions.